jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-38.md

 individuals, and so bids defiance to the ever hurrying time, in whose hand goes forgetfulness.
 As an attempt to accomplish this we must regard not only written, but also stone monuments, which in part are older than the former.

-For who will believe that those who, at incalculable cost, set in action the human powers of many thousands for many years in order to construct the Chapter XXXVIII.
-On History.
-225 pyramids, monoliths, rock tombs, obelisks, temples, and palaces which have already existed for thousands of years, could have had in view the short span of their own life, too short to let them see the finishing of the construction, or even the ostensible
+For who will believe that
+those who, at incalculable cost, set in action the human powers of many thousands for many years in order to construct the pyramids, monoliths, rock tombs, obelisks, temples, and palaces which have already existed for thousands of years, could have had in view the short span of their own life, too short to let them see the finishing of the construction, or even the ostensible